Media planners identify which media platforms will best advertise their clients' brands or products to their target audience

 • liaise with the creative agency team, clients and consumers to develop media strategies and campaigns

-• make decisions on the best form of media for specific clients and campaigns
+• make decisions on the best form of media to use for specific clients and campaigns

 • present proposals, including cost schedules, to clients